“I’m naming my donkey ‘Shamgar.’ What you gonna call yours?”

 “And that, Zimrida, is how it’s done.”
 Nathan swept his arm ahead and made a full bow toward the widow.

 When the panniers on all five donkeys were jammed with full waterskins, Elijah announced, “The water makes a heavy load.
-We need to go slowly and avoid rocks or stumps that might trip our donkeys.
+Our donkeys are more sure-footed than we are, but let’s still walk slowly and avoid rocks or stumps that might trip them.
 All right, Zim.
 Lead us to the vines.”

 “Ready, Shamgar?”
 Zim picked up his donkey’s lead and plopped Neetz’s hand on his arm.
 “Follow me, Mr. Nathan.
 You and Mother bring up the rear, Mr. Lijah.”
 He led the little group out of the plane trees.